Kavari Maan: Plot

 Thyagarajan is an IAS officer.
 After seeing his wife Kalpana in bed with her extramarital lover Anand, he murders her in front of his daughter Uma's eyes.
 This strains his relationship with his daughter, who remains contemptuous towards him even after he completes his prison term.
 He however keeps coming behind her as she is the only solace he has in life.
-His family too has disowned him except for Sivaramakrishan, his father, who was a judge and has read the character of Thyagarajan, Kalpana and understood what would have happened.
+His family too has disowned him except for Sivaramakrishnan, his father, who was a judge and has read the character of Thyagarajan, Kalpana and understood what would have happened.

-As fate would have it, Uma is love with Rajesh, a womaniser.
-In spite of numerous attempts by Thyagarajan, Uma refuses to believe that Rajesh is bad.
+Uma falls in love with Rajesh, a womaniser.
+In spite of numerous attempts by Thyagarajan, Uma refuses to believe that Rajesh is immoral.
 On his birthday party, Rajesh attempts to rape her and she kills him.
-Thyagarajan goes to prison taking the blame and the family which already hated him now refuses to acknowledge him with Uma and Sivaramakrishnan alone still being with him.
+Thyagarajan goes to prison taking the blame and the family which already hated him now refuses to acknowledge him with Uma and Sivaramakrishnan alone, still being with him.